Pyrex Pitchers & Beverage Jugs

 Pyrex juice servers were introduced in 1958.
 The first type to be offered was a flask-shaped juice bottle with a narrow neck and a level rim, in two sizes: 1 Qt (8¾" tall) & 1½ Qt (9½" tall).
 Although other unique shapes were also manufactured during the 1960s, the original shape was the most common throughout this period.
 It was offered with a variety of patterns, most being gold leaf designs.

 Coloured patterns on this shape include turquoise diamonds & stars from 1960, and citrus slices in two colour schemes: oranges & lemons, and lemons & limes.
-The latter two debuted in 1968 and were related to Daisy & Verde initially, but variations on this design continued to appear through to the late 1980s on other types of juice jugs & pitchers.
+The latter two debuted in 1968 and were linked with Daisy & Verde initially, but variations of this design continued to appear through to the late 1980s on other types of juice jugs & pitchers.

-(Photo right: 1 Qt lemons & limes; 1½ Qt gold leaf floral design dating to 1963.
-The rim of this older style is perfectly level, rather than slanted upwards.)
+(Photo: 1 Qt lemons & limes; 1½ Qt gold leaf floral, vaguely similar to Golden Honeysuckle.
+The rim of this older shape is perfectly level, rather than slanted upwards.)

 Sizes: 1 Qt (7¼" tall); 1½ Qt (8½" tall)

-Patterns: Butterfly Gold, Snowflake Blue, Spring Blossom Green, undecorated, citrus slices (oranges & lemons, lemons & limes).
+Patterns: Butterfly Gold, Snowflake Blue, Spring Blossom Green, citrus slices (oranges & lemons, lemons & limes), undecorated/white.

 The open handle juice pitcher first appeared in 1965, when it was sold undecorated with a white printed backstamp and a white plastic lid.
-Decorated with two colour combinations of citrus slices and topped by a yellow lid, it was grouped with Verde & Daisy from 1968 to the early 1970s.
+Decorated with citrus slices in two different colour combinations, and topped by a yellow lid, it was grouped with Verde & Daisy from 1968 to the early 1970s.

 In 1972 this pitcher became a Pyrex Compatible, available for one or two years with Corelle patterns, each one paired with a white lid.